bradbell/xrst/sphinx/test_out/indent.rst

    :local:

-If there are a number of spaces (or tabs) before all of the xrst documentation for a section, those characters are not included in the xrst output.
+If there are a number of spaces (or tabs) before all of the xrst documentation for a page, those characters are not included in the xrst output.
 This enables one to indent the xrst so it is grouped with the proper code block in the source.